 - Remember That The Addict Is Someone You Care About

 Avoid taking things personally with them.
 Don’t blame and shame them but encourage the addict to think positively.
-They deserve the most compassionate gesture possible.
+They need compassion.
+More resources can be found at: Phoenix rehab center.

 - Encourage Healthy Habits

-When someone becomes an addict, their physical and mental health will decline, and they will be unhygienic.
-Mental health problems like anxiety and depressions can be caused by addiction such that the addict relies on drugs whenever they are stressed.
+Physical and mental health can decline in addicts, and they can be unhygienic.
+Mental health problems like anxiety and depressions can also be caused by addiction.

 - Be Honest with Them